TheBerkin/cursed_phone/README.md

 ### Move the built executable

 If you'll be running this as a service, move the built executable (found somewhere in your `target` folder) to the project's root directory before use.

-## Known issues

-Please note that the GPIO library used in this program is currently not fully compatible with the Raspberry Pi 4B.